HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 - whether measures reflect meaningful outcomes and lead to action
 - external dependencies, access controls, exclusions, and cross-boundary responsibility
 - workforce, cultural, research, and questioning capability
+- competing stakeholder narratives and differences in lived experience
+- the chronology, context, and relationships needed to understand the event
+- whether the dominant narrative reflects institutional power more than human truth
 - architectural fit
 - long-term stewardship needs